SomeScrubbb/etch-a-sketch/README.md

 # etch-a-sketch
-etch-a-sketch using HTML, CSS, and JavaScript
+Etch-a-sketch project using HTML, CSS, and JavaScript.
+User will be able to draw using the sketchpad.